giuliospinozzi/arpir/shiny.md

 ## Summary
 <p align="center"><img src="/images/shiny1_summary.png" width="75%"></p>
 <p align="justify"> The summary contains two tables.
 The first table shows the parameters chosen for the analysis, while the second shows a summary for the various samples.
-In particular, for each sample is reported the type (control or treated), the number of raw reads, which are the reads in the initial FastQ file, the number of Phix reads, which are the reads removed because they are part of Phix contaminating genome, and the number of ribosomal reads, which are instead the reads removed because belonging to the ribosomal DNA. </p>
+In particular, for each sample is reported the type (control or treated), the number of raw reads, which are the reads in the initial FastQ file, the number of PhiX reads, which are the reads removed because they are part of PhiX contaminating genome, and the number of ribosomal reads, which are instead the reads removed because belonging to the ribosomal DNA. </p>
 <p align="justify"> In sidebar there is a button that allows to download all the results in a report in pdf, in html or in word. </p>

 ## FastQ quality